Last visit: April 28, 2023

 With the new light rail line that runs from the Denver Airport (which is so far out the city, it feels like it’s in Nebraska) to nearby Union Station, combined with easy freeway access and plenty of parking, getting here isn’t a problem.

 The unpredictability of Rocky Mountain weather is what causes this score.
 The past few years, I’ve always done Denver fairly early in the baseball season, often making it my last stop on an April or May West Coast swing before coming back to Chicago.
-I’ve had a snow out, two 85-degree scorchers, a day that started in the 70’s and ended up in the 20’s, a perfect 65-degree sunny day, and a mid-May game in which a snow squall came in and provided white out conditions for an early inning before the skies cleared.
+I’ve had a snow out, two 85-degree scorchers, a day that started in the 70’s and ended up in the 20’s, a couple of perfect 65-degree sunny days, and a mid-May game in which a snow squall came in and provided white out conditions for an early inning before the skies cleared.
 From Memorial Day until the end of the season there’s less variability, but that’s true everywhere.

 When the Rockies debuted, the fan support was so overwhelming at old Mile High Stadium, they had to adjust the size of the new ballpark they were building.
 Coors Field is the second largest stadium by capacity.
 It can suffer a little from “good crowd in too big a stadium” syndrome.
 The Rockies draw well, from a wide area, and they’re good fans.
 But the place still feels a little empty when there’s 30,000 in the place because there’s room for 20,000 more.